triptych/Godot-Grid-Movement/README.md

 Simply import the project into the Godot Engine's project manager and you can edit it freely.
 Graphical assets are placeholder-quality but you are welcome to use them for your own purposes if you wish.

+Scripts/grid_movement.gd should be self-sufficient and can be copy pasted into your own project and attached to any KinematicBody2D object.
+Make sure this object is properly snapped into place.

 ## Completed Features

 * main scene built using tileset with tiles that have simple collisions.